- 1. Bodyweight Exercises

 Swimming is often recommended as a low impact form of exercise that’s kind to your joints.

-Despite it perhaps not being as strenuous as lifting weights, you can gain muscle mass.
+Despite it perhaps not being as strenuous as lifting dumbbells, you can gain muscle mass.

 Athletic training and nutrition magazine, STACK, comment that you only need to look at Olympic swimmers if you’re wondering whether swimming can build muscle!